 The everyday world of a small 1860s Wisconsin community comes to life at the renowned Wade House Historic Site, a scenic 17-mile drive from the Village of Kohler.
 Authentically costumed guides lead tours at the Stagecoach Inn, forge iron at the Dockstader Blacksmith Shop, and demonstrate the sawyered craft at the Herrling Sawmill, the nation's only working reproduction of a muley-type up-and-down sawmill.
-Visitors enjoy a relaxing horse-drawn carriage ride to the Wesley Jung Carriage Museum, featuring the state’s largest collection of horse-drawn wagons and carriages.
-Open May 15–October 15, 10am–5pm.
+Visitors enjoy a relaxing horse-drawn carriage ride from the Wesley Jung Carriage Museum, featuring the state’s largest collection of horse-drawn wagons and carriages.
+Open May 15–October 14, Monday–Saturday 10am–4pm; Sunday 11am–4pm.
 Daily admission.
 Located just off Highway 23 in Greenbush, adjacent to the Kettle Moraine State Park.
 920-526-3271.

 Sheboygan County Museum

 This museum complex features an 1850s stately brick building that was the home of well-known Sheboygan resident Judge David Taylor.
 Other historic buildings on the grounds include the 1864 Weinhold Family Homestead, the 1890s Schuchardt Barn filled with rural agricultural displays and the 1867 Bodenstab Cheese Factory.
 The main building features changing exhibits such as Indian history, ice harvesting, maritime, circus, local baseball, medical and early agriculture.

 Open 10am-5pm Tuesday through Saturday; 1-5 pm Sunday; closed Monday.
 Also open Thanksgiving Day through December on weekends for Holiday Memories exhibits.
 Admission.